Feb

 Step 1: Good fortune comes to those who’re eating in silence

-It already starts with one of my favorite things: eating! :D
+It already starts with one of my favorite things: eating!

 Only on February 3rd you’ll find uncut makizushi (ehomaki, 恵方巻き) in the supermarkets.

-The most important thing is to face the “lucky direction” of the year!
+The most important thing is to face the “lucky direction” (恵方) of the year!

 This changes every year depending on the current zodiac.

-As it’s the year of the dragon, the direction is north-north-west (北北西).
+2022, the year of the tiger, the direction is north-north-west (北北西).

 You’ll have to eat your sushi roll while facing that direction.